 This function produces a list of (source, dest) of dynamic library files that reside in package.
 Its output can be directly assigned to binaries in a hook script.
 The package parameter must be a string which names the package.

 Parameters destdir - Relative path to ./dist/APPNAME where the libraries should be put.

 get_module_file_attribute(package)

-Get the absolute path of the module with the passed name.
+Get the absolute path to the specified module or package.